"When are you going to run out and fall apart?"

 - Horrorman from Anpanman, being a living skeleton, has a "Bone Boomerang" attack.
 It has varied from being one of his own bones, the crossbones on his shirt, and an endless pile of bones he carries with him.
 Despite being a boomerang, it doesn't always return like it should to him.

 - Fate/Zero has a literal case of this.
-Emiya Kiritsugu put pieces of bone extracted from his body into bullets.
+Emiya Kiritsugu put pieces of bone extracted from his body into high-caliber bullets, turning them into a Counterspell.

 - Marrow is typically more of a Bad with the Bone fighter, but she throws them from time to time as well.